Clustering of Local Extrema in Planck CMB maps: Theoretical Notions

 \subsection{Local extrema counts and excursion sets}

-For the sake of clearance, we will specify number density of local extrema, number density of regions above (below) a threshold and unweighted two-point correlation function of critical sets in the probabilistic framework for CMB map.
-The CMB temperature anisotropy is a stochastic field, represented by a 2D map, $T\in{\rm L}^2(\mathbb{R}^2)$, either observed or simulated.
-We define the vector $\mathcal{A}$ at each spatial point represented by $(\theta,\phi)$ on the CMB map by:
+For the sake of clearance, we will specify number density of local extrema, number density of regions above (below) a threshold and unweighted two-point correlation function of critical sets in the probabilistic framework for the CMB map.
+Both observed and simulated CMB temperature anisotropy maps are stochastic fields represented by the 2-dimensional maps, $T\in{\rm L}^2(\mathbb{R}^2)$.
+We define the vector $\mathcal{A}$ at each spatial point denoted by $(\theta,\phi)$ on the CMB map by: